kthohr/macrolib/README.md

 http://arma.sourceforge.net/

-Add the contents of the 'armadillo_qz' to the same location as the Armadillo header files.
+Add the contents of'armadillo_qz' to the same location as the Armadillo header files.